madd86/awesome-system-design/readme.md

 - [Apache Pulsar](https://pulsar.apache.org/) - Created by yahoo, also highly scalable, low latency, geo-replication and multi-tenacy.

-- [Kestrel]() - Written in Scala and speaks the memcached protocol.
+- [Kestrel](https://github.com/twitter-archive/kestrel) - Written in Scala and speaks the memcached protocol.
 It works much like Kafka.
-Celery
-Cloverleaf (E-Novation Lifeline)

 ## Load Balancers